UKHO/docs/software-engineering-policies/SourceControl/SourceControlPolicy.md

 `1001/feature-update-button-onclick`

-[Branch Protection](/software-engineering-policies/SourceControl/BranchProtectionPolicy.md) should be setup against the main branch.
+Branch Protection should be setup against the main branch.
+Information is provided for [GitHub](/software-engineering-policies/SourceControl/GitBranchProtectionPolicy.md) and [Azure Devops](/software-engineering-policies/SourceControl/AzDoBranchProtection.md)

 ## Check-in comments